 State Partnership Regionalization of Care (SPROC) is the newest grant category funded through the federal EMSC Program.
-Currently, three grants are funded.
-For the next several years, the EMSC IIC and the federal Program will focus most of its work identifying resources and partners to help grantees implement project objectives.
-Recently developed resources are listed below.
-In addition, the EMSC IIC will host quarterly SPROC Town Hall Conference Calls (begining in 2018) and organize special sessions targeting SPROC grantees during the Annual EMSC Program Meeting.
+For the next several years, the EMSC IIC and the federal program will focus most of its work identifying resources and partners to help grantees implement project objectives.
+In addition, the EMSC IIC will host quarterly SPROC Town Hall Conference Calls and organize special sessions targeting SPROC grantees during the Annual EMSC Program Meeting.

 Resource Identification and Development

 The EMSC IIC works individually with SPROC grantees to identify resources and partners that will assist them in achieving their grant objectives.
 For one-on-one assistance, please contact us.
 In addition, the EMSC IIC and the federal Program develop their own resources to help grantees implement grant activities and achieve the performance measures.

 Implementing regionalized healthcare systems focusing on the unique pediatric anatomical, developmental, physiological, and psychological needs of children, while integrating the complex, geographical, and cultural diversities of tribal, territorial, insular, and rural locations, provides the focal point for the EMSC SPROC Program.
 SPROC projects work to develop and implement regionalized systems of care that encompass the sharing of resources and improving access to pediatric healthcare services in tribal, territorial, insular, and rural areas.